yeeerssik/SV-App/README.md

-# Application for creation students SV
+# Application for creation students CV